This information should be used as a guide only. If you are unsure about whether a person requires an ambulance, you should call Triple Zero (000).

 Ambulance fees and charges are approved by the Minister for Police and Emergency Services and are reviewed annually.

-The fees and charges here are current as at 1 July 2019.
+Visit the Fees and charges page for fees and charges current as of 1 July 2023.

 The ACT Ambulance Service recognises, promotes and protects your rights to comment and complain about the services provided to you.
 We will provide an efficient, fair and accessible framework for resolving your complaint.
 We support the monitoring of your complaint in an endeavour to improve the quality of services the ACT Ambulance Service provides to our consumers.